2022 Spring Season Frequently Asked QuestionsUpdatedFriday January 14, 2022 by RH / RBK LL.

 A: Players evaluations are scheduled for March 19.
 Please make your request known to Jim Mulvey or Tom Connolly and attend the evaluation date/time scheduled for the desired level.

 Q: I would prefer my son or daughter play down a division.
 What should I do?

 A: Please contact Jim Mulvey or Tom Connolly.

 Q: Can I request a coach for my player?

 A: The league strives for an equity of play.
 Teams are established in an effort to make all games competitive and meaningful.
 Therefore coach and teammate assignments cannot be honored.
 Exception: Tee Ball is often the first organized play for our children.
 Please contact Jeff Cassens if your player has a friend we can pair up.
 Not all requests can be honored, but if requested we will try to align each player with at least one friend on a team.

 Q: Will my son or daughter be on a team of all Red Hook or Rhinebeck Players?

 A: The league constructs teams with a goal to make the teams as evenly matched as possible.
 Residence nor school attended are criteria for team selection.

 Q: What gear does my player need?

 A: Sneakers or rubber/plastic baseball shoes, a glove, water, baseball pants in the upper divisions.
 If you chose to purchase a bat, please ensure it carries the “USA Baseball” certification.
-The league will provide each player a ball cap and shirt, and each team a bag of team gear (baseballs, catchers gear, bats, helmets).
+The league will provide each player a ball cap and shirt, and each team will have a bag of team gear (baseballs, catchers gear, bats, helmets).